 In Fig.~\ref{fig:8}~(b), we show the evolution of the quantum states on a Bloch sphere, using the QPD, for an even value of $N=40$, with $\mu=\pi/2$, $\xi=-1$ and $\phi=0.5\pi/N=\pi/80$.
 In illustrating the nature of the QPD at various stages of the protocol, we have used different orientations, as needed.
-At the onset of the process (time point A), the system is assumed to be in the state $\ket{E_0} = \ket{-\vu{z}}$, which is a CSS.
+At the onset of the process (time point A), the system is assumed to be in the state $\ket{E_0} = \ket{-\vu{z}}$, which is a coherent spin state.
 After the first $\pi/2$ rotation around the $\vu{x}$ axis (time point B), it is in state $\ket{\vu{y}}$.
-After the squeezing pulse, the state (time point C) is split between two CSSs, and can be expressed as $(\ket{\vu{y}} - \eta\ket{-\vu{y}})/\sqrt{2}$, , where $\eta = i(-1)^{N/2}$, representing a phase factor with unity amplitude.
-This factor depends on the super even parity (SEP).
-However, the shapes of the fringes, as well as the values of $\text{QFF}^{-1}$, for both CSD and CD protocols, are not expected to depend on the value of the SEP, as we have verified explicitly.
+After the squeezing pulse, the state (time point C) is split between two coherent spin states, and can be expressed as $(\ket{\vu{y}} - \eta\ket{-\vu{y}})/\sqrt{2}$, , where $\eta = i(-1)^{N/2}$, representing a phase factor with unity amplitude.
+This factor depends on the super-even-parity , representing whether $N/2$ is even or odd.
+However, the shapes of the fringes, as well as the values of $\text{QFF}^{-1}$, for both CSD and CD protocols, are not expected to depend on the value of the super-even-parity, as we have verified explicitly.
 Application of the auxiliary rotation of $\pi/2$ around the $\vu{x}$ axis transforms this state to $(\ket{-\vu{z}} + \eta\ket{\vu{z}})/\sqrt{2}$.
 This (time point D) represents the desired SC state, as a superposition of the two extremal states of the ZDCS manifold: $(\ket{E_0} + \eta\ket{E_N})/\sqrt{2}$.